Mueller seeks immunity, anonymity for 5 'potential witnesses' in Manafort trial

 Manafort faces numerous charges, including conspiracy to commit money laundering, making false statements and working as an unregistered agent of the government of Ukraine.
 He faces decades in prison if convicted.

-Fox News' Samuel Chamberlain and Brooke Singman contributed to this report.
+Fox News' Samuel Chamberlain, Jake Gibson and Brooke Singman contributed to this report.